 Public footpath 23 runs along the western and southern side of the New Reach as far as the railway where it meets footpath 14 which seems to cross the New Reach from Folly Meadow on the Definitive Map but there is no bridge and it is not used.
 White Bridge, shown on the old maps as a swing bridge gives access to Folly Meadow and the Folly itself.
-It is well used by people going into Town from Holton Road.
-Ownership of the bridge is uncertain but as a default the County Council maintain it as a public footpath bridge.
-The railings are ugly and the underside of the bridge looks very rotten.
-It has been condemned as a vehicle bridge.
+It is well used by

-- To maintain the present water level above, and if possible below, the White Bridge: - to seek to improve the condition of the White Bridge; - to protect, preserve and enhance the Halesworth Lock; - to address bankside maintenance and water quality; - to raise the amenity profile of the New Reach locally.
+- To maintain the present water level above White Bridge; - to monitor Halesworth Lock with a view to protection and preservation; - to address bankside maintenance and water quality;